Fujifilm X-T2 vs Panasonic GH5

 - More heavily discounted: Has been on the market for longer (launched in July 2016).

-Advantages of the Panasonic Lumix DC-GH5:
+Reasons to prefer the Panasonic Lumix DC-GH5:

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

 - More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2360k dots).

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.